Occupancy

 Creating a time slot

-Click Edit above the calendar to open the time slot creation panel.
+Click a date cell in the calendar, then click Add Time Slot to open the creation dialog.
 For each slot you set:

 - Stop Sale — Whether to block all bookings for this slot